bropat/eufy-security-client/README.md

 * WIP

-*As an example, you can look at the following project: [ioBroker.eufy-security](https://github.com/bropat/ioBroker.eufy-security)*
+*As an example, you can look at the following projects: [ioBroker.eufy-security](https://github.com/bropat/ioBroker.eufy-security), [eufy-security-ws](https://github.com/bropat/eufy-security-ws)*

 ## Known working devices